pingouin-creation/Sketch-Windows-10-uwp-template/README.md

-# Sketch template file for create a uwp application assets
+# Sketch template file to create all assets of a uwp application

 ## Requirements
 - Sketch version 49+